-He was awarded the Charles Todd Medal by ATUG in 1998 'for outstanding contributions to the telecommunications industry', an Australian Government Centenary Medal in 2001 'for outstanding service to science and technology particularly to public science policy', and Life Membership by the TSA in 2003.
+Peter Gerrand was awarded the Charles Todd Medal by ATUG in 1998 'for outstanding contributions to the telecommunications industry', an Australian Government Centenary Medal in 2003 'for outstanding service to science and technology particularly to public science policy', and Life Membership by the TSA in 2003.

-He is also author of 'Cultural diversity in cyberspace: the Catalan campaign to win the new .cat top level domain' (2006) and 'Estimating linguistic diversity on the Internet: a taxonomy to avoid pitfalls and paradoxes” (2007).
+He is also author of 'Cultural diversity in cyberspace: the Catalan campaign to win the new .cat top level domain' (2006) and 'Estimating linguistic diversity on the Internet: a taxonomy to avoid pitfalls and paradoxes?
+(2007).
 The latter paper was responsible for successfully debunking the statistical data hitherto republished by UNESCO and the OECD on the diversity of language usage on the Internet.
+His most recent published paper is 'Cuba's Winners and Losers' in Inside Story (2017).

-He is currently an honorary Professorial Fellow at the Melbourne School of Engineering, University of Melbourne; and an Adjunct Associate Professor (Research) in the School of Languages, Cultures and Linguistics at Monash University.
+He is currently an honorary Professorial Fellow at the Melbourne School of Engineering, University of Melbourne.
+From 2009 to 2018 he was an Adjunct Associate Professor (Research) in the School of Languages, Cultures and Linguistics at Monash University.

 Follow me on Academia.edu